corbado/passkeys-supabase/README.md

 ## 2. Setup

 ### 2.1.
+Configure Corbado project

+Please follow steps 1-4 on our [Getting started](https://docs.corbado.com/overview/getting-started) page to create and configure a project in the [developer panel](https://app.corbado.com).
+Use `http://localhost:19915` as origin in step 4.

+Next, follow steps 4-6 on our [Web component guide](https://docs.corbado.com/integrations/web-component#4.-define-application-url) and set the application URL to `http://localhost:19915/login`, the redirect URL to `http://localhost:19915/profile` and the relying party ID to `localhost`.

+In the [integration mode settings](https://app.corbado.com/app/settings/integration-mode), make sure you have selected `Webcomponent` under Integration and `Yes` under User base.

+Lastly, configure the [webhooks](https://app.corbado.com/app/settings/webhooks) as seen in the image:

+Also head over to [Supabase](https://supabase.com) to create and configure a project using their web interface.

+### 2.2.
 Configure environment variables

-Please follow steps 1-3 on our [Getting started](https://docs.corbado.com/overview/getting-started) page to create and configure a project in the [developer panel](https://app.corbado.com).

-Also head over to [Supabase](https://supabase.com) to create and configure a project using their web interface.

 Use the values you obtained above to configure the following variables inside `.env`: